top of page

 All signs are pointing to algae, and other “blue foods”: these little-known food sources are said to have a higher protein content than the traditional meats most of us have grown up on.

-Algae can also be grown without arable (workable) land or freshwater, making is easy to grow in many places.
-Algae is also great for the environment in that is sucks up carbon emissions – in fact, it reduces carbon 35 times faster than tropical rainforests!
+Algae can also be grown without arable (workable) land or freshwater, making it easy to grow in many places.
+Algae is also great for the environment in that it sucks up carbon emissions – in fact, it reduces carbon 35 times faster than tropical rainforests!
 Algae and other seagrasses are known to annually soak up 10% of the ocean’s carbon, but it doesn’t take up much room, unlike traditional protein sources.
 It can be eaten like rice, and made into flour, with more uses that scientists and chefs are just now discovering.

 While a fabulous idea, seagrass is not without challenges.
 Seagrass has been dying off in recent decades.

 Scientists have been trying to transplant and grow their own grass, with some success and still trying to find a way to grow enough to supply many people without disrupting natural habitats.
-Despite the battle to make seagrass as a food source a reality, Ángel León, a chef and culinary innovator in Spain, notes: “If nature gifts you with 3,500kg without doing anything – no antibiotics, no fertiliser, just seawater and movement – then we have a project that suggests one can cultivate marine grain.”
+Despite the battle to make seagrass as a food source a reality, Ángel León, a chef and culinary innovator in Spain, notes: “If nature gifts you with 3,500kg without doing anything – no antibiotics, no fertilizer, just seawater, and movement – then we have a project that suggests one can cultivate marine grain.”
 He believes that one day, marine grains can become a staple in our diets.

 Algae as an alternative food source is just the tip of the iceberg.
 “Blue foods” are thought to be the food of the future and are a rising trend in the search for ethical and sustainable nutrient suppliers.